-Precast- Concrete that is cast, allowed to harden, and then placed.
+Precast- Concrete that is cast, allowed to harden, and then erected as part of a structure.

 Pretension- Tension is applied to the reinforcing steel cable in a factory, prior to pouring the concrete.
 The concrete is then poured and bonds to the reinforcing.